 Another technological difference between F1 and street car brakes comes in the form of an Energy Recovery System, or ERS.
 This allows the car to regain some electrical energy from the kinetic energy that is lost when the car slows down.
 Although some modern cars do possess this system in one form or another, it is definitely not a universal feature.

 Unusual Braking Habits

 NASCAR brakes are another type of motorsport braking system that need to bear some extremely high loads.
-NASCAR generally involves less braking than F1, and on some tracks, such as the Daytona and Talladega speedways, the drivers will only ever use the brakes when coming into the pit lane and in the event of a Caution Flag.
+NASCAR generally involves less braking than F1, and on some tracks, such as the Daytona and Talladega superspeedways, the drivers will only ever use the brakes when coming into the pit lane and in the event of a caution.
 This is due to the lack of tight corners on these tracks.

-Although these events are relatively rare in terms of the individual races, they can appear unpredictably.
-This means that the driver may have to slam on the brakes if a car up ahead crashes, and with little use in the lead up to these events, the brakes can rapidly crack due to the thermal shock.
+The driver may have to slam on the brakes if a car up ahead crashes, and with little use in the lead up to these events, the brakes could rapidly crack due to the thermal shock.
 This means they need to be made from very heat resistant materials.

 More Braking Than Accelerating

-On the other hand, at tracks like Martinsville, the driver might end up using the brake more than the gas.
-This is because in NASCAR the drivers use the brakes as a tool for cornering, and thus can keep it pressed for 6 or 7 seconds when cornering.
+On the other hand, at tracks like Martinsville, the driver might end up using the brake pedal more than the gas.
+This is due to the short nature of this track and the tight turns.
 This again puts a lot of strain on the brakes throughout the race, with drivers going through two sets of discs each weekend.